-The number of fatal crashes reported for the second quarter of 2012 is 21.
-This is one more than reported at this point in 2011, an increase of 2 percent.
-Between 2008 and 2011, the number of fatal Missouri crashes involving a commercial motor vehicle dropped from 116 to104, a 10.3 percent decrease.
+The number of fatal crashes reported for the first quarter of 2012 is 26.
+This is six more than reported at this point in 2011, an increase of 30 percent.
+Between 2008 and 2011, the number of fatal Missouri crashes involving a commercial motor vehicle dropped from 116 to 104, a 10.3 percent decrease.

-The number of injury crashes reported for the second quarter of 2012 is 374.
-This is 100 fewer than reported at this point in 2011, a decrease of 10.6 percent.
+The number of injury crashes reported for the first quarter of 2012 is 433.
+This is 30 fewer than reported at this point in 2011, a decrease of 6.5 percent.

-Between 2008 and 2011, the number of Missouri commercial motor vehicle injury crashes dropped from 2,355 to 1,965, a 16.6 percent decrease.
+Between 2008 and 2011, the number of Missouri commercial motor vehicle injury crashes dropped from 2,355 to 1,968, a 16.4 percent decrease.

 MoDOT coordinates its efforts to reduce fatal and injury crashes with its federal and state partners.

 MoDOT efforts include the installation of larger highway signs, highly reflective pavement markings, cable guardrails, roundabout intersections, incident management alert signs, roadside rumble strips, and intelligent transportation systems at scales.
 MoDOT also conducts carrier safety training, regulation compliance reviews, safety audits of new motor carrier firms and truck inspections at terminals and destinations.

-In a ranking of states from best to worst results, Missouri ranked 38th in the number of fatality crashes and 36th in the number of injury crashes in 2011.
+In a ranking of states from best to worst results, Missouri ranked 33rd in the number of fatality crashes and 40th in the number of injury crashes in 2010.

-\YTD 2012 - Due to a backlog of crash reports into STARS, the fatality and disabling injury measures only illustrate data derived from TMS through the second quarter of 2012.
+YTD 2012 - Due to a backlog of crash reports into STARS, the fatality and disabling injury measures only illustrate first quarter 2012 data derived from TMS.